4ceed/4ceedframework/docs/mongodb_backup.md

 You will need:
 - MongoDB utilities compatible with the version of MongoDB running in the MongoDB container: mainly mongodump

+## What version of MongoDB do I have?
 How do I find out what version of MongoDB I am running?
 Method #1
 Look for what MongoDB docker image you have: